scleradb/scleradb.github.io/docsrc/setup/dbms.md

 Values of all properties (for instance, passwords) may not be mentioned in the command -- you can specify to enter a property value interactively.
 See the section on [interactive input](#interactive-input-of-property-values) for details.

-### Connecting to Apache HBase

-Sclera provides a relational view of your data stored in [Apache HBase](http://hbase.apache.org).
-HBase tables support the notion of rows; but instead of traditional columns, they have column families which contain an arbitrary set of key-value pairs.
-Sclera interprets this structure as a relational table, as discussed in the [technical details](../intro/technical.md#sclera-hbase).

-Sclera connects to [Apache HBase](http://hbase.apache.org) using [Apache Pig](http://pig.apache.org), which works with [Apache Hadoop](http://hadoop.apache.org).
-Apache Pig is downloaded during the installation of the [Sclera-HBase Connector](components.md#sclera-hbase).

-Sclera can connect to HBase on Hadoop running in single-machine `local` mode, or multi-machine `mapreduce` node.
-See [Pig's documentation on execution modes](http://pig.apache.org/docs/r0.11.0/start.html#execution-modes) for a description of these modes.

-To connect to HBase in `local` mode:

-    > ADD LOCATION hbaseloc AS HBASE("local");

-To connect to HBase in `mapreduce` mode:

-    > ADD LOCATION hbaseloc AS HBASE("mapreduce");

-HBase can now be accessed using the name `hbaseloc` in Sclera.

-**Setup**

-The current version of this component works with the [Cloudera CDH4.5.0](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) distribution, which includes Hadoop and HBase.
-[Cloudera CDH4.5.0](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) should already be [installed](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Installation-Guide/CDH4-Installation-Guide.html) before using this component.
-Further:

-- The `CLASSPATH` should include the full path to the [CDH4.5.0 Apache HBase](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Installation-Guide/cdh4ig_topic_20.html) jar file `hbase-0.94.6-cdh4.5.0-security.jar`, and the path to the Hadoop configuration.
-- The [Sclera configuration parameter `sclera.hbase.dependencies`](configuration.md#sclera-hbase-dependencies) should include (a) the full path to the HBase jar mentioned above, and (b) full path to the [CDH4.5.0 Apache Zookeeper](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Installation-Guide/cdh4ig_topic_21.html) jar file `zookeeper-3.4.5-cdh4.5.0.jar` (see the [CDH4.5.0 documentation](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Installation-Guide/cdh4ig_topic_16_3.html) for details).

-Further, to avoid Hadoop and HBase dumping logs on the Sclera console, you may want to [change the log level and/or the appender specification in the `log4j.properties` file](http://logging.apache.org/log4j/1.2/manual.html), located in the Hadoop and HBase configuration directories.

-**Connection Properties**

-You can specify properties for customizing the connection.
-For instance, to explicitly specify the default file system and jobtracker location:

-    > ADD LOCATION hbaseloc AS HBASE("mapreduce", "fs.defaultFS=hdfs://myhost:8022", "mapreduce.jobtracker.address=myhost:8021");

-Any of the configuration properties listed in the [Pig documentation](http://pig.apache.org/docs/r0.11.0/start.html#properties) or Hadoop documentation ([core-default.xml](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/core-default.xml), [hdfs-default.xml](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/hdfs-default.xml), [mapred-default.xml](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/mapred-default.xml), or [hbase-default.xml](http://hbase.apache.org/book.html#hbase_default_configurations)) can be specified as above.

 ### Connecting to Heroku Postgres

 The following sets up the data location `heroku`, configured as a [JDBC connection](http://en.wikipedia.org/wiki/Java_Database_Connectivity) to a [Heroku Postgres](https://www.heroku.com/postgres) database: